sensu/sensu-docs/content/sensu-enterprise-dashboard/2.16/_index.md

 [Learn about Sensu Go's built-in dashboard](/sensu-go/latest/web-ui/)

-_IMPORTANT: [Sensu Enterprise Dashboard reached end-of-life (EOL) on March 31, 2020](https://blog.sensu.io/eol-schedule-for-sensu-core-and-enterprise), more than 8 years after Sensu Core's inception as an open source software project, and we [permanently removed][20] the Sensu EOL repository on February 1, 2021.<br><br>To migrate to Sensu Go, see the [Sensu Enterprise migration guide][21]._
+_IMPORTANT: [Sensu Enterprise Dashboard reached end-of-life (EOL) on March 31, 2020](https://blog.sensu.io/eol-schedule-for-sensu-core-and-enterprise), more than 8 years after Sensu Core's inception as an open source software project, and we [permanently removed][20] the Sensu EOL repository on February 1, 2021.<br><br>To migrate to Sensu Go, read [Migrate from Sensu Core and Sensu Enterprise to Sensu Go][21]._

 ## Reference Documentation